maitreyak/APUE_Book_Solutions/chapter10.md

 ```
 |Aborted||User defined signal 1||User defined signal 2||I/O possible|
 ```
+# 10.10 Write a program that calls sleep(60) in an infinite loop.
+Every five times through the loop (every 5 minutes), fetch the current time of day and print the tm_sec field.
+Run the program overnight and explain the results.
+How would a program such as the cron daemon, which runs every minute on the minute, handle this situation?
+Since there is inherit delay in dealing with pending signals, long running processes with sleep(60) do drift.
+Cron handles this by syncing with the time drift, by setting the alarm slightly on the next run if the previous run incured a time drift.

 # 10.12 Write a program that calls fwrite with a large buffer (about one gigabyte).
 Before calling fwrite, call alarm to schedule a signal in 1 second.
 In your signal handler, print that the signal was caught and return.
 Does the call to fwrite complete?
 What’s happening?
 ```C
 #include <stdio.h>